-Any stockholder proposals submitted for inclusion in our proxy statement and form of proxy for our 2024 Annual Meeting of Stockholders in reliance on Rule 14a-8 under the Exchange Act must be received by us no later than May , 2024 in order to be considered for inclusion in our proxy statement and form of proxy.
+Any stockholder proposals submitted for inclusion in our proxy statement and form of proxy for our 2024 Annual Meeting of Stockholders in reliance on Rule 14a-8 under the Exchange Act must be received by us no later than May 11, 2024 in order to be considered for inclusion in our proxy statement and form of proxy.
 Such proposal must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
 Any such proposal shall be mailed to: Avalon GloboCare Corp., 4400 Route 9 South, Suite 3100, Freehold, New Jersey 07728, Attn.: Secretary.

 Our bylaws state that a stockholder must provide timely written notice of any nominations of persons for election to our Board or any other proposal to be brought before the annual meeting together with supporting documentation as well as be present at such meeting, either in person or by representative.
-For our 2024 Annual Meeting of Stockholders, a stockholder's notice shall be timely received by us at our principal executive office no later than July , 2024 and no earlier than June , 2024; provided, however, that in the event the annual meeting is scheduled to be held more than thirty (30) days before the anniversary date of the immediately preceding annual meeting (the "Anniversary Date") or more than sixty (60) days after the Anniversary Date, a stockholder's notice shall be timely if received by our Secretary at our principal executive office not later than the close of business on the later of (i) the ninetieth (90th) day prior to the scheduled date of such annual meeting; and (ii) the tenth (10th) day following the day on which such public announcement of the date of such annual meeting is first made by us.
-Proxies solicited by our Board will confer discretionary voting authority with respect to these nominations or proposals, subject to the SEC's rules and regulations governing the exercise of this authority.
+For our 2024 Annual Meeting of Stockholders, a stockholder's notice shall be timely received by us at our principal executive office no later than July 14, 2024 and no earlier than June 14, 2024; provided, however, that in the event the annual meeting is scheduled to be held more than thirty (30) days before the annuersary date of the immediately preceding annual meeting (the "Anniversary Date") or more than sixty (60) days after the Anniversary Date, a stockholder's notice shall be timely if received by our Secretary at our principal executive office not later than the close of business on the later of (i) the ninetieth (90th) day prior to the scheduled date of such annual meeting; and (ii) the tenth (10th) day following the day on which such public announcement of the date of such annual meeting is solvening it exercise of this authority.
 Any such nomination or proposal shall be mailed to: Avalon GloboCare Corp., 4400 Route 9 South, Suite 3100, Freehold, New Jersey 07728, Attn.: Secretary.

-Further, if you intend to nominate a director and solicit proxies in support of such director nominee(s) at the 2024 Annual Meeting of Stockholders, you must also provide the notice and additional information required by Rule 14a-19 to: Avalon GloboCare Corp., 4400 Route 9 South, Suite 3100, Freehold, New Jersey 07728, Attn.: Secretary, no later than August , 2024.
+Further, if you intend to nominate a director and solicit proxies in support of such director nominee(s) at the 2024 Annual Meeting of Stockholders, you must also provide the notice and additional information required by Rule 14a-19 to: Avalon GloboCare Corp., 4400 Route 9 South, Suite 3100, Freehold, New Jersey 07728, Attn.: Secretary, no later than August 13, 2024.
 This deadline under Rule 14a-19 does not supersede any of the timing requirements for advance notice under our bylaws.
 The supplemental notice and information required under Rule 14a-19 is in addition to the applicable advance notice requirements under our bylaws as described in this section and it shall not extend any such deadline set forth under our bylaws.